Monument Wealth Management Articles

 Question #6: “How would you invest my money?”

-Let’s take this back to the example in question #1 – an investment portfolio constructed outside the context of a comprehensive wealth plan is like getting a prescription from a doctor who has not diagnosed any specific medical problem.
+Let’s take this back to the example in question #1 – an investment portfolio constructed outside the context of a wealth plan is like getting a prescription from a doctor who has not diagnosed any specific medical problem.

 We believe that advisors who are acting in the best interest of their clients should not be answering this question without the full picture of your life through conducting thorough wealth planning.

-Being pitched on products or investment strategies before creating a comprehensive wealth plan is an indication that your Advisor may not be acting in your best interests.
+Being pitched on products or investment strategies before creating a wealth plan is an indication that your Advisor may not be acting in your best interests.
 Not all prescriptions are compatible, so just like you’d never have a prescription drug mix without considering how they all work together to solve the health issues a doctor has identified, you’d never just mix investments together without having a professional evaluate how they all work together.

 Listen For an Answer Like This: